-The measuring rod -Think about a very bad experience that you have had, how does the content of this worry measure up?
-With all the things you have ACTUALLY dealt with, scenarios before?
+-Think about a very bad experience that you have had, how does the content of this worry measure up?
+With all the things you have ACTUALLY dealt with, is this worth your negative emotion?
+Have you actually COPED with worse scenarios before?